How many types of Spanish are there?

 What Is the Best or Most Correct Spanish Dialect?

-When it comes to a native speaker, the dialect he speaks is the best and undoubtedly the most correct form of the language.
-Talk to a British and they will have their tone of superiority over English.
-Engage in a conversation with American English speakers and they would sound equally lavish, so it’s all about the people whom you are communicating with.
-Moreover, linguistically speaking, all variations of Spanish are equally effective in communication and expressing ideas.
-This is why we can keep this matter up for an argument but it won’t get us anywhere.
+When it comes to a native speaker, his dialect is the best and undoubtedly the most correct form of the language.
+Talk to a British, and they will have their tone of superiority over English.
+Engage in a conversation with American English speakers; they would sound equally lavish, so it’s all about the people you are communicating with.
+Moreover, linguistically speaking, all variations of Spanish are equally effective in communicating and expressing ideas.
+This is why we can keep this matter up for an argument, but it won’t get us anywhere.

 Argentinian Audience